White Lady Hailed A ‘Shero’ For Stopping Racist Attack On Two Spanish-Speaking Women

 — Jenn (@jennjenn1_) October 3, 2018

-While another Twitter user praised Kamira for handling the situation “like a boss,” and called her a “Queen”.
+While another Twitter user praised Kamira for handling the situation “like a boss,” and called her a “Queen.”

 Kamira Trent is her name.